Wanted: SFCSD asking for help in locating Dakota Pace; Man sought for theft investigations, warrant

 If you see the man, call 911.

-St. Francois County Sheriff’s Department posted information about the wanted man on Thursday on Facebook.
+St. Francois County Sheriff’s Department posted information about the wanted man Jan.
+6 on Facebook.

-The post states that Pace evaded capture on Tuesday “by driving a stolen vehicle deep into the woods in northern St. Francois County.
+The post states that Pace evaded capture Jan.
+4 “by driving a stolen vehicle deep into the woods in northern St. Francois County.
 A manhunt ensued with Deputies and the Sheriff’s Department K-9 teams tracking approximately 20 miles of rugged terrain.
 During the manhunt, it is suspected that Pace stole an ATV from private property to aid him in the escape.”

 People are also reading…